akarlinsky/world_mortality/README.md

 ### Taiwan (monthly)
-Taiwan Ministry of the Interior Monthly Bulletin of Interior Statistics: https://www.moi.gov.tw/english/cl.aspx?n=7665
+2015 onward: Taiwan Ministry of the Interior Monthly Bulletin of Interior Statistics: https://www.moi.gov.tw/english/cl.aspx?n=7665

 Taiwan also has weekly data from STMF, but it is less updated, so we opted to keep the monthly data for now.